-In this "Interpreting Melodies on the Saxophone" masterclass, legendary saxophonist Dave Liebman breaks down several ways to personalize the melodies of jazz standards.
-Dave discusses techniques used by some of the greats so that you can stand out from the sea of musicians simply playing lines.
-If you want to bring your melodic playing to life, this jazz saxophone lesson is for you.
-NOTE: There is a PDF bundled with the "purchase" version of this video (not the $8.99 "rental" version) which includes the charts embedded in the video and the transcription of Dave's improvised melody over "My Funny Valentine".
+Description: In this "Interpreting Melodies" master class, legendary saxophonist Dave Liebman breaks down several ways to personalize melodies, especially in the case of standard tunes.
+Dave discusses common techniques used by artists so that one’s performance can be memorable from the first note which most of the time has to do with the written melody of a given song.
+If you want to bring your melodic approach to life, this lesson is for you.
+NOTE: There is a PDF bundled with the "purchase" version of this video (not the $8.99 "rental" version) which includes the charts embedded in the video and the transcription of Dave's improvised melody over "My Funny Valentine."

 NEA Jazz Master David Liebman’s career has spanned nearly five decades, beginning in the early 1970s as the saxophone/flutist in both the Elvin Jones and Miles Davis Groups, continuing as a bandleader since.
 He has played on over five hundred recordings with nearly two hundred under his leadership or co-leadership.
 In the jazz education field he is a renowned lecturer and author of several milestone books: “Self Portrait Of A Jazz Artist,” “A Chromatic Approach To Jazz Harmony And Melody,” “Developing A Personal Saxophone Sound,” (translated into multiple languages), in addition to teaching DVDs, journalistic contributions to periodicals and published chamber music.